norgera/Blackout/README.md

 - A MacBook Pro with Touch Bar
 - Touch Bar configured to **App Controls** with **Show Control Strip** enabled

-Blackout currently does not support the **Expanded Control Strip** mode.

 ## Features

 - Black out the Touch Bar while preserving Apple's native controls